Eventually and asymptotically positive semigroups on Banach lattices: Applications of asymptotic positivity

 Of course, similar assertions as in the above theorem also hold for the eventual positivity of the resolvent at other spectral values than $\spb(A)$.

 \begin{remarks} (a) Suppose $A$ is a densely defined, self-adjoint operator on a Hilbert lattice such that $\spb(A)$ is isolated in $\sigma(A)$.
 Then Theorem~\ref{thm:semigroups-asymptotic} implies that a \emph{necessary} condition for the asymptotic positivity (uniform or individual) of $(e^{tA})_{t \ge 0}$ is that the spectral projection $P$ associated with $\spb(A)$ is positive.
-Simple examples show that we cannot in general say more about $P$ without further assumptions on $A$; if $A$ for example has compact resolvent, we at least obtain the existence of a positive eigenvector associated with $\spb(A)$ as a necessary condition.
+In this case, we can also conclude the existence of a positive eigenvector for the eigenvalue $\spb(A)$ since $\spb(A)$ is automatically a simple pole of the resolvent.

 (b) One might wonder whether under the assumptions of the above theorem, the semigroup $(e^{tA})_{t \ge 0}$ is individually \emph{eventually} positive.
 If we set $p=2$ in Example~\ref{example:domination-property}, we can see that this is not in general the case without a domination or smoothing assumption. \end{remarks}